-Provisions for Income Taxes: The provisions for income taxes include all currently payable federal, state and local taxes that are based upon the Company's taxable income and the change during the fiscal year in net deferred income tax assets and liabilities.
+Provisions for Income Taxes: The Company accounts for income taxes in accordance with FASB ASC Topic 740, Income Taxes.
+The provisions for income taxes include all currently payable federal, state and local taxes that are based upon the Company's taxable income and the changes during the fiscal year in net deferred income tax assets and liabilities.
 The Company provides for deferred income taxes based on the difference between the financial statement and tax bases of assets and liabilities using enacted tax rates that will be in effect when the differences are expected to reverse.

-Beginning with the Company's adoption on April 2, 2007 of FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement of Financial Standards ("SFAS") No. 109 ("FIN 48"), the Company recognizes the effect of income tax positions only if those positions are more likely than not to be sustained.
-Recognized income tax positions are measured at the largest amount that has a greater than 50% likely of being realized.
+Beginning with the Company's adoption on April 2, 2007 of FASB ASC Topic 740-10, the Company recognizes the effect of income tax positions only if those positions are more likely than not to be sustained.
+Recognized income tax positions are measured at the largest amount that has a greater than 50% likelihood of being realized.
 Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
 Based on its recent evaluation, the Company has concluded that there are no significant uncertain tax positions requiring recognition in the Company's consolidated financial statements.
-Tax years still open to federal or state general examination or other adjustment as of June 28, 2009 include tax years ended April 2, 2006, April 1, 2007, March 30, 2008 and March 29, 2009, as well as the tax year ended April 3, 2005 for several states.
+Tax years still open to federal or state general examination or other adjustment as of September 27, 2009 include tax years ended April 2, 2006, April 1, 2007, March 30, 2008 and March 29, 2009, as well as the tax year ended April 3, 2005 for several states.
 The Company's policy is to accrue interest expense and penalties as appropriate on any estimated unrecognized tax benefits as a charge to interest expense in the Company's consolidated statements of income.